-A: For questions about how to determine amount of forgiveness and eligibility for forgiveness, see the Interim Final Rule on Forgiveness and for additional information, Husch Blackwell’s FAQ on PPP Forgiveness.
+- See the Interim Final Rule on Forgiveness for additional information and Husch Blackwell’s FAQ on PPP Forgiveness.

-Q: How does loan forgiveness of a PPP Loan work for Lenders?
+Q: How does loan forgiveness of a PPP Loan work?

 A: The CARES Act outlined two processes for forgiveness of PPP Loans.
-To date, the SBA Interim Final Rule on SBA Loan Review Procedures and Related Borrower and Lender Responsibilities, as modified in accordance with the PPP Flexibility Act, only discusses the second option outlined below.
+To date, the SBA Interim Final Rule on SBA Loan Review Procedures and Related Borrower and Lender Responsibilities only discusses the second option outlined below.
 That same Interim Final Rule states that additional guidance on advance purchase of PPP Loans is forthcoming.